SE-2223-Team19/Office-Queue-Manager/README.md

-This project is based on React JS
+This project is based on:
+ - React JS
+ - Postgress
+ - TypeScript